silverbucket/redis-connection-pool/README.md

 node-redis-pool
 ===============

-A node.js connection pool for Redis
+A node.js connection pool for Redis.

+## About
+  node-redis-pool is high-level redis management object.
+It manages a number of connections in a pool, using them as needed and keeping all aspects of releasing active connections internal to the object, so the user does not need to worry about forgotten connections leaking memory and building up over time.

 ## Installation